zerocold2/gitlab-k8s-automation/README.md

 Get-Content .\logs\<timestamp>\*.log
 ```

-Here are the additional sections for your **README.md**, designed to maintain consistency with the existing format while providing essential contribution and version tracking information:

----

 ## 📜 License
 Apache 2.0 - See [LICENSE](LICENSE) for details.
 ---

 > **Note**: Always change default credentials and review SSL configuration before production use.